Regensburg Cathedral

 Nearby Attractions

-2. Regensburg Old Town: A UNESCO World Heritage site filled with charming streets, shops, and cafes.
-It showcases medieval architecture alongside modern amenities.
+2. Old Town (Altstadt): A UNESCO World Heritage site filled with charming streets, historical buildings, and vibrant squares that reflect the city’s medieval past.

 Insider Tips